World Press Freedom Day 2016: Journalism must take a lead in countering hate-speech and propaganda

 In his foreword to the report Jan Egeland, secretary-general of the Norwegian Refugee Council, sums up the challenge facing media: “It is not just a lack of humanity on the news agenda or a matter of luck or a matter of caring more about some people at the expense of others,” he says.
 “We need a broader lens to see what really is going on.”

-The lack of a wider perspective often leads media to miss the link between migration and human development.
-Journalists often ignore the evidence of serious studies that illustrate how migration, despite short-term challenges, is invariably beneficial for economic and cultural development in the longer-term.
+The lack of a wider perspective often leads the media to miss the link between migration and human development.
+Journalists often ignore the evidence of serious studies that illustrate how migration, despite short-term challenges, is invariably beneficial for economic and cultural development in the longer term.